Updated Oct. 17, 2:28 p.m.

 TWU Local 264, which has represented Barnard employees since 1947, consists of four divisions: Housekeeping, Maintenance, Food Services, and Safety and Security.
 The relationship between Barnard and TWU is governed by a contract that is renegotiated every four years and gives the union exclusive rights to bargain workers’ conditions, wages, and benefits.

-In light of these concerns, union employees—granted anonymity in this article to protect their job security—have described constant uncertainty regarding their job performance, compounded by a fear of retaliation that often prevents them from filing grievances in the first place.
+In light of these concerns, union employees—who were granted anonymity in this article to protect their job security—have described constant uncertainty regarding their job performance, compounded by a fear of retaliation that often prevents them from filing grievances in the first place.

 “I am afraid.
 I am always afraid.
 [Managers] can do whatever they want to do, and a lot of people don’t want to say anything, and those who do, it’s falling on deaf ears,” one employee in the Facilities department said.
 “If you say something, there’s a backlash, and you are given the most work or the dirtiest work.”